feliks912/MEMS_bluetooth_nrf/README.md

 Code for nRF54l15 SoC on an nRF54l15dk board for low power logging and data transfer of a MEMS microphone.

+## To Do
+MTU and connection parameters
+Long data read
+Data circular buffer (file)
+Persistent BLE characteristics

 ## Notes

+When BLE connects it tells the sensor what the current time is.
+The value is stored both in a BLE characteristic in flash, and as the first value of the sensor data octet array.
+The timer is also reset to 0.
+Each sensor readout stores the sensor value in the array, and resets the timer.
+The sensor values are reconstructed as the sum of previous timer deltas + current delta + first timestamp.

 Button 0 simulates BLE wakeup cycle (BLE core wakeup, advertising, connecting, transfering data, ...)
 Later an RTC will be used each n minutes
 Button 1 resets the bonded devices
 Button 2 simulates sensor data in category 2